Skip to main content

 { "title": "VENMO PAYMENT TO JOHN DOE", "country": "US", "type": "expense" }

-Returns the P2P platform and recipient details.
+Returns the P2P platform as an intermediary (role p2p) and the recipient as a person entity.

 Income Transactions